Katharine Holmes. A Bright Day in Early Autumn,

-Katharine exhibited work at the Linton Court Gallery in 2011 & 2012
+Katharine exhibited work at Gavagan Art's previous gallery Linton Court Settle in 2011 & 2012.

 Katharine Holmes is an artist who has become known for her paintings which capture the Northern Landscape, predominantly her native Yorkshire Dales.
 Born into a Malhamdale family of painters in 1962 and following degree study in Fine Art at the University of Newcastle upon Tyne Katharine returned to the Yorkshire Dales in 1990.